 I am also not that stupid to realize we need to cut back on the Cola and it seems the healthiest drink, is a homemade drink.

-You can mix the syrup with plain water or use Soda Water – water would work out much cheaper than a bottle of Soda Water (that is of course if you do not need to use bottled water, as is the case in some countries, or maybe your own preference)
+You can mix the syrup with plain water or use Soda Water.
+Water would work out much cheaper than a bottle of Soda Water (that is of course if you do not need to use bottled water, as is the case in some countries, or maybe your own preference).

-I am always baffled with silly stuff like this ….
+I am always baffled with silly stuff like this.
 Soda Water is basically, to me anyhow, gassed-up-water, whereas other soft drinks contain a whole list of ingredients and that’s not even counting the bad stuff.
 I understand purified water which goes through a whole purifying system, but Soda Water ???
 Oh, well, let’s leave that question hanging, unless you have an explanation ..

-But you are here for the Mint Lemonade and I started rambling on again ..
+But you are here for the Mint Lemonade and I started rambling on again !
 The syrup is so quick to make and when I see we are running low on one bottle, I whip up another batch.

 I add the Mint when the syrup is luke warm, and not completely cooled, as I have found after the second batch the Mint releases a bit more flavor this way.

 Or like we do, put an old-fashioned tea sieve over the serving glass and pour the syrup through that way – just enough for a single serving and fill up with ice and Water or Soda Water.

 Mint Lemonade (Syrup)

-3 cups Sugar
+- 3 cups Sugar

-2 cups Water
+- 2 cups Water

-1/3 cup Lemon Zest
+- 1/3 cup Lemon Zest grated

-2 cups Fresh Lemon Juice (about 10 Lemons)
+- 2 cups Fresh Lemon Juice about 10 Lemons

-1 cup Fresh Mint, leaves only, chopped
+- 1 cup Fresh Mint Leaves chopped

-1.)
-Bring the Sugar, Water and Lemon Zest to the boil – boil (not simmer) 3 minutes.
+Bring the Sugar, Water and Lemon Zest to the boil – boil (not simmer) 3 minutes

-Pour into a suitable jar or bottle.
+Pour into a suitable jar or bottle

-Water or Soda Water
+- Water or Soda Water

-Fresh Mint Leaves
+- Fresh Mint Leaves

-Thinly sliced Lemons
+- Thinly Sliced Lemons

 Store in a sealed jar or bottle at room temperature.